 Other accolades for the city include the Best City for Dating in the U.S., the Best City to Start a Business, America’s Greatest Music City, and more.2 All of these individual factors contribute to what makes the city a desirable place to call home and open up shop.
 And if you follow the thread further, the desirability of the city explains why Austin was named the Best U.S. Market for Real Estate Investment by the Urban Land Institute in 2019.3

 In 2020, Austin found itself atop a new list.
 In the face of COVID-19, some of the same attributes that have earned the city so much acclaim in recent years pushed it to the top of a new set of lists – the best cities for social distancing.

-According to Zippia, Austin is the 10th best city to be quarantined in, based on four factors: average apartment size, amount of park land per person, percentage of residents with broadband internet, and number of takeout options.4
+According to Zippia, Austin is the 10th best city to be quarantined in, based on four factors: average apartment size, amount of parkland per person, percentage of residents with broadband internet, and a number of takeout options.4

 What pushed Austin into the top 10?
 Despite our relatively small average apartment size, Zippia indicated it was our fast internet speeds and access to parks that buoyed us to the top.